Orsay Museum Tickets Overview

 Camille Monet on her Deathbed

 Claude Monet is often regarded as the greatest famous Impressionist painter of all time.
-This picture depicts Monet's wife, Camille, taking her last breath.
+This picture at Musee d'orsay depicts Monet's wife, Camille, taking her last breath.
 In this artwork, Monet captured the emotional moment beautifully.
 He painted her face shrouded in a veil, with eyes closed and lips slightly parted.
 Besides this, Camille has also appeared in several other works of Monet and those of his contemporaries like Renoir and Manet.
 This artwork was never shown at an exhibition, and Monet never even signed it.

 Gustave Caillebotte – Floor Scrapers

 This is one of the most well-known realism works by French artist Gustave Caillebotte.
 Caillebotte's artwork displays three workmen scraping the wooden floor of an apartment while sunshine pours in through a wide window at the back.
-This picture is notable not only for its realistic qualities and effective use of perspective but also for being one of the first representations of the working class in Paris.
+This picture at Orsay museum is notable not only for its realistic qualities and effective use of perspective but also for being one of the first representations of the working class in Paris.
 Before the exhibition of Gustave Caillebotte's art, the Parisian working class was typically depicted as peasants working in a field.

 Arearea